team-asr/od-Data/README.md

 c.
 Analytics of the images e.g. vegetation indecies, terrain maps, etc
 d.
 Flight plans and flight maps

+Some of the data will become available as they are uploaded by the team.

+A link is being created to facilitate updates from the main server directly available to the ASR website, as these are done immediately as missions occur.

 Licensing Terms:
 Work and material herein is released under a GNU General Public License.
 A copy of license terms can be found here: https://www.gnu.org/licenses/gpl.html